octobercms/docs/plugin-settings.md

 The back-end contains a dedicated area for housing settings and configuration, it can be accessed by clicking the <strong>Settings</strong> link in the main menu.
 The Settings page contains a list of links to the configuration pages registered by the system and other plugins.

-<a name="backend-page-registration" class="anchor" href="#backend-page-registration"></a>
+<a name="link-registration" class="anchor" href="#link-registration"></a>
-### Settings page registration
+### Settings link registration

-The back-end settings navigation links can be extended by overriding the `registerSettings()` method of the [Plugin registration class](registration#registration-file).
+The back-end settings navigation links can be extended by overriding the `registerSettings()` method inside the [Plugin registration class](registration#registration-file).
 When you create a configuration link you have two options - create a link to a specific back-end page, or create a link to a settings model.
 The next example shows how to create a link to a back-end page.

     public function registerSettings()
     {